davidmnelson/scripts/README.md

 # Overview

-AirPrintProfileCreator is a simple bash script which aids you in creating mobileconfig profiles that enable iOS devices to print to a CUPS server.
+These are simple scripts that aid in the creation of mobileconfig profiles.

 # Usage

-Download and run the script on your server ("sudo sh AirPrintProfileCreator.sh") and follow the prompts on screen.
-When the profile has been created, you can install it on your iOS device via Configurator, MDM, or just post it online or email it to yourself.
+Download and run the script on your server ("sudo sh name-of-script.sh") and follow the prompts on screen.
+Some scripts require values to be passed when invoked.
+For example SafariHomepageProfileCreator.sh needs the URL of a website.

 # Requirements

-The script should work on any recent Mac or other *nix systems with CUPS installed.
-I have only tested on OS X v 10.9.
-Your CUPS server must have a static/reserved IP.
+The script should work on any recent Mac or other *nix systems that have the uuidgen command.

 # Warranty